in review – 20 highlights for space, science and the CSA

 On September 27, NASA signed a joint statement with Roscosmos, the Russian space agency, which reflects their shared vision for the future of human exploration.
 This vision is the Deep Space Gateway project, which consists of a space station orbiting the Moon that will help humanity reach further parts of space, one of the main objectives being Mars.

-Both agencies, as well as other International Space Station partners, see the gateway as a strategic component of human space exploration architecture.
+Both agencies, as well as other ISS partners, see the gateway as a strategic component of human space exploration architecture.

 September 28, 2017 – Canada announces its plan to participate in space exploration beyond the ISS

-Soon after NASA and Roscosmos announced their collaboration plans for the deep space gateway, the Canadian Space Agency announced its intention to take part in the international plan to explore the Moon and Mars.
+Soon after NASA and Roscosmos announced their collaboration plans for the deep space gateway, the CSA announced its intention to take part in the international plan to explore the Moon and Mars.
 For the occasion, the CSA asked Canadians for ideas of ways Canada could participate in the future of space exploration.

 October 5, 2017 – Canadarm2 gets a new hand